Infinit3i/Hunting-Scenarios/README.md

 - **🔍 Hunt Chain** — Step-by-step investigation flow using logs
 - **💡 Thought Process** — Why the step matters, what to ask yourself
 - **🧠 Summary** — What you’ve accomplished and what to do next

-These are **not alert-centric** — they're designed to help you hunt with **no EDR trigger**, just logs and threat intel.

----

-## ⚙️ How to Use

-1. Pick a playbook based on threat actor or technique.
-2. Review the hypothesis and steps.
-3. Query your SIEM/EDR using Sysmon/Event IDs provided.
-4. Adjust logic to match your log schema or visibility.
-5. Document findings and escalate as needed.

----

-## 📌 Requirements

-These playbooks assume access to:

-- Windows Event Logs
-- Sysmon logs (especially IDs: 1, 3, 10, 11, 13)
-- Network logs (Zeek, Suricata, Proxy)
-- Authentication telemetry (4624, 4648, 4672, etc.)